Mon – Sun: 24/7 Plumbing

 (03) 9122 8652

-Dealing with aging, deteriorating pipes is an inevitable reality for many homeowners and businesses.
-Over time, issues like corrosion, cracks, root intrusion and more can develop in old piping, causing leaks, clogs, water damage or even sewer backups.
-Traditionally, the only trenchless pipe repair method was full traditional pipe replacement – a messy, disruptive and costly endeavour.
+Many homeowners and businesses must deal with aging, deteriorating pipes.
+Over time, issues like corrosion, cracks, root intrusion, and more can develop in old piping, causing leaks, clogs, water damage, or even sewer backups.
+Traditionally, the only trenchless pipe repair method was full traditional pipe replacement—a messy, disruptive, and costly endeavour.

 Nowadays, trenchless pipe relining offers a better solution.
 This innovative process involves coating old existing pipes with epoxy resin to create a smooth, watertight barrier.
 Pipe relining eliminates all the digging while restoring your pipes from the inside out with minimal demolition required.
 It can extend the life of your pipes for decades while avoiding excavation.

-The key question many have is - what pipe lining materials can actually be relined?
+Many have the key question: What pipe lining materials can be relined?
 Not all pipes are suitable candidates for this trenchless method.
-In this article, we provide a full compatibility guide detailing which pipe types can be successfully relined and which cannot.
-We’ll overview the most common materials in residential and commercial plumbing systems and if they are ideal for pipe relining.
+This article provides a full compatibility guide detailing which pipe types can be successfully relined and which cannot.
+We’ll overview the most common materials in residential and commercial plumbing systems and whether they are ideal for pipe relining.
 Read on to discover if pipe relining is the right solution for your damaged pipe!

 What Pipe Materials Compatible With Pipe Relining